Yingkou Liaoning, China Travel Guide

 Days 1-3: Yingkou Deep Dive: Follow the weekend getaway itinerary, expanding on each day.
 Dedicate more time to specific districts, explore local wet markets, and perhaps arrange a half-day trip to the Liaohe River Delta National Nature Reserve for birdwatching (if seasonal and pre-arranged).

-Combine the "One-Week Comprehensive Experience" with an extended stay in Dalian (e.g., 3-4 days to explore its various beaches, islands, and city attractions) and Shenyang (e.g., 2-3 days to explore its history, culture, and current aspects).
+Combine the "One-Week Comprehensive Experience" with an extended stay in Dalian (e.g., 3-4 days to explore its various beaches, islands, and city attractions) and Shenyang (e.g., 2-3 days to explore its history, culture, and contemporary aspects).

 Yingkou is not a common long-term destination for foreign tourists due to limited English services and tourist-specific infrastructure.